pheotter/Insurance-Analytics-Platform/README.md

 - The sensor continues only after the workbook modification time is newer than the checkpoint open time
 - The DAG uploads only the workbook for that checkpoint back to Snowflake

-Supporting script:
+Supporting scripts:

 - `data_pipeline/upload_actuarial_inputs.py`
-  - Upload all workbooks: `python upload_actuarial_inputs.py`
-  - Upload one workbook: `python upload_actuarial_inputs.py --file trend_selection.xlsx`
 - `data_pipeline/export_ultimate_selection_review.py`
-  - Export all ultimate method candidates by segment and accident year
 - `data_pipeline/generate_ultimate_selection_template.py`
-  - Generate `ultimate_selection.xlsx` for final method choice by AY

 Airflow setup notes:

 - A Docker Compose startup environment is included under `airflow/`
-- The DAG now reads paths and runtime settings from Airflow Variables instead of hardcoding them
+- The DAG reads paths and runtime settings from Airflow Variables
 - Docker injects those Variables through `AIRFLOW_VAR_*` environment variables
-- Ensure Snowflake environment variables are present in `airflow/.env`
+- Snowflake environment variables must be present in `airflow/.env`

 ---

-## 8) Next Steps

-The next set of improvements for this platform would focus on making it more production-oriented and more actuarially robust:

-1. **Deeper data quality and reconciliation**
-   - Add intermediate-layer reconciliation checks
-   - Add stage-to-stage row count and amount checks
-   - Add control totals and financial tie-outs
-   - Add triangle monotonicity checks
-   - Add LDF / CDF reasonableness checks
-   - Add selected-assumption coverage checks
-   - Add ultimate output reconciliation checks

-2. **Stronger assumption management**
-   - Add assumption versioning
-   - Track who changed what and when
-   - Store timestamp, author, and rationale
-   - Add approval states
-   - Compare current versus prior assumption versions
-   - Generate assumption diffs before upload

-3. **Results consumption layer**
-   - Add a lightweight UI or dashboard for review and analysis
-   - Show triangle review pages
-   - Compare ultimate candidates across methods
-   - Summarize selected methods by accident year
-   - Add trend review charts
-   - Add pure premium and indication waterfall views
-   - Support segmentation comparison

-4. **Broader actuarial method support**
-   - Expand BF decomposition
-   - Make Cape Cod implementation more explicit
-   - Add paid-versus-reported comparison
-   - Add tail factor logic
-   - Add clearer selection diagnostics
-   - Support calendar-effect and exposure-trend splits
-   - Support scenario comparison across methods

-5. **More production-grade engineering**
-   - Add a REST API layer for assumptions and results
-   - Add a FastAPI service layer
-   - Improve containerization and deployment setup
-   - Add CI/CD checks
-   - Add monitoring and alerting
-   - Add role-based access design
-   - Add logging and audit trails

----

-## 9) Controls Layer
+## 8) Controls Layer

-In addition to dbt tests, the project also includes a controls and reconciliation layer implemented as dbt marts.
+In addition to dbt tests, the project includes a controls and reconciliation layer implemented as dbt marts.
 These models are meant to explain differences, quantify impacts, and support exception reporting rather than just returning pass/fail results.

 - `mart_control_totals_financial_summary`
   Summarizes key source-versus-target control totals such as premium, exposure, paid, incurred, and claim count.